joewilliams/nugget/README.md

 ### Nugget

 Nugget is a service for performing http and tcp integration tests.
 It uses [turd](https://github.com/joewilliams/turd/) under the covers to verify urls are responding properly.
+Kinda like pingdom, better in some ways, worse in others.

 #### Usage